Thematic Areas

 In sociology, the focus is on analyses of current societal challenges and developments in Austria and Europe.
 Research is oriented towards current societal problems, has a strong empirical orientation and is closely related to contexts of application.
 It is integrated into international discourses and develops sociological theories on the basis of relevant social diagnoses.
 The current focuses are (1) work, organisation and gender relations; (2) family, generations, life course and health; (3) migration, cities, social policy and social inequality; as well as (4) knowledge, culture and visual worlds.

-The area of Political science and government empirically and theoretically addresses questions of politics and governance, state and democracy, and their development and change in 129 different regions of the world and different policy areas.
-Four main areas are covered: (1) political theory (research into the history of ideas and the normative foundations of political order, and into the transformation of gender relations and political culture); (2) comparative politics (comparison of political systems in different world regions and the study of democratic representation, of public opinion, political institutions and organisations, as well as different policy fields and policy instruments); (3) Austrian politics (research on political competition, migration and diversity, as well as social policy) and Europeanisation; and (4) international politics (analysis of globalisation, studies of sustainability and resource policies) and European studies.
-The activities in each of the above fields are characterised by problem-oriented perspectives in research and teaching, a plurality of approaches to research, as well as interdisciplinary cooperation.
-A common denominator in research is the analysis of processes of political and societal transformation.
+The area of Political science and government empirically and theoretically addresses questions of politics and governance, state and democracy, and their developments and changes in different regions of the world and different policy fields.
+Four main areas are covered: (1) political theory (research into the history of ideas and the normative foundations of political order, and into the transformation of gender relations and political culture); (2) comparative politics (comparison of political systems in different world regions and study of democratic representation, of public opinion, political institutions and organisations, as well as different policy fields and policy instruments); (3) Austrian politics (research into political institutions and stakeholders, political competition, migration and diversity, as well as public policy) and Europeanisation; and (4) international politics (analysis of globalisation, studies of sustainability and resource policies) and European studies.
+The activities in each of the above areas are characterised by problem-oriented perspectives in research and teaching, a plurality of approaches to research, as well as interdisciplinary cooperation.
+One common denominator in research is the analysis of processes of political and societal transformation.

-Research in the area of communication examines processes of private and public communication through media and technology, as well as its infrastructural conditions.
-The analyses in this field focus on changes in the forms of mediatisation and mediated contents and the resulting effects on individuals, society, politics and gender relations.
-The main research subjects currently include (1) journalism, (2) political communication research and media policy, (3) advertising and public relations, (4) media history and media innovation/new media, as well as (5) developing new methodologies.
+Research in the area of communication focuses on the empirical and theoretical examination of private and public communication processes through media and technology, as well as their infrastructural conditions.
+The analyses in this field concern changes – driven by digitalisation – in the forms of mediatisation and mediated contents and the resulting effects on individuals, society, politics and organisations.
+The ‘communicators’ studied are traditional multipliers such as journalists as well as politicians or entrepreneurs and private individuals.
+The main research topics currently include (1) journalism, (2) political communication research and media policy, (3) advertising and public relations, (4) interactive digital media and media change, (5) media entertainment research, (6) health communication, and (7) method development, in particular with regard to computational communication science.

 Demography focuses on an analysis of changes in population sizes and population structures in terms of age, gender, place of residence, qualification, labour force participation rate, and other relevant individual characteristics.
 Formal demography analyses these changes with the aid of mathematical models that also permit forecasts over several decades based on assumptions on future fertility, mortality and migration.
 This also includes a substantial analysis of the determinants of these components of demographic change.
 Another important question relates to the consequences of demographic changes on society, the economy and the environment in all parts of the world.

-The Faculty’s research profile is complemented by interdisciplinary cooperation.
-This takes place in a thorough examination of the manifold approaches to methodology in the social sciences, ranging from the application of methods as instruments for testing research hypotheses to highlighting their interaction with theory formation.
-In addition, the individual disciplines cooperate in seven key research areas.
+The Faculty's research profile is complemented by interdisciplinary collaboration.
+The individual disciplines cooperate in five key research areas.
 As different methodological and theoretical approaches are combined, it is possible to examine complex societal challenges in a collaborative research effort, and to make them accessible to social stakeholders.